McRight/flutter-test/README.md

 A new Flutter project for learning.

-Main code is in the .lib folder
+Main code is in the "lib" folder